Ion Vacuum (IVAC) Technologies, Corp.Ion Vacuum (IVAC) Technologies, Corp.

 Coatings – Overview and Comments on Properties

-IVAC offers a variety of hard, wear resistant tool coatings with low friction coefficients.
+IVAC offers a variety of hard, inert, wear resistant and heat resistant tool coatings with low friction coefficients.
 The hardness improves wear resistance, which extends tool life.
-The low friction reduces the heat generated during sliding, permits faster machining with increased productivity, and yields better surface finish.
-The chemical inertness of these coatings improves the oxidation resistance of coated tools, and reduces surface buildup.
+The low friction improves chip flow and evacuation and reduces the heat generated during sliding, thus permitting faster machining with increased productivity, and yielding a better surface finish.
+The chemical inertness of these coatings improves the oxidation resistance of coated tools, reduces the chemical interaction between the tool and the work material, thus contributing the reduction of friction, and reduces surface buildup.

-Note that we do not quote physical properties for coatings!
-They are simply not well known!
+Note that, as a consequence of the above-stated facts, the physical properties of PVD coatings are not well known, and therefore we do not quote them.
 While the bulk properties of materials used as hard coatings are known, those for their thin film counterparts can be very different, and are ill-defined.
-These depend strongly upon the interplay of factors, such as deposition conditions, substrate material, surface preparation and morphology, the presence or absence of para-surfce impurities introduced into the substrate during manufacturing, temperature, humidity, and measurement conditions.
+These depend strongly upon the interplay of factors, such as deposition conditions, substrate material, surface preparation and morphology, the presence or absence of para-surface impurities introduced into the substrate during manufacturing, temperature, humidity, and other measurement conditions.

 Also, properties derived in the laboratory are typically poor predictors of actual manufacturing performance of coated tools.
 Consequently, applications of a particular coating to new operations must be tested and optimized under production conditions on the shop floor.